kimjanssens/webtech2/README.md

 Pull | git pull alias branch | Pulling will fetch+merge latest changes from a repository.
-Push | git push | Push your commits to the repository at alias origin and to the branch master Removing | git rm -r filename | Romoving a file will delete the selected file from your repository Branching | * git checkout -b branchname * git checkout branchname * git merge branchname | Is used to work on your current project without compromising your old version.
+Push | git push | Push your commits to the repository at alias origin and to the branch master Removing | git rm -r filename | Romoving a file will delete the selected file from your repository Branching | - git checkout -b branchname | Is used to work on your current project without compromising your old version.

 An overview of all the steps you need when branching
 - git pull